maziac/DeZog/documentation/Usage.md

 ![](images/coverage_visualization.jpg)

 You can use the code coverage feature in several ways.
 E.g. in unit tests you can directly see which lines of code are not covered.
 I.e. for which conditions you still need to write a test.
-Or during debugging you can clear the code coverage (palette command "z80-debug: Clear current code coverage decoration") and then step over a function (a CALL).
+Or during debugging you can clear the code coverage (palette command "dezog: Clear current code coverage decoration") and then step over a function (a CALL).
 Afterwards you can navigate into the function and see what has been executed and which branches have not.

 ### Stop Debugging

 To stop debugging press the orange square button in vscode.
-This will stop the z80-debug adapter and disconnect from ZEsarUX.
+This will stop DeZog and disconnect from ZEsarUX.
 After disconnecting ZEsarUX, ZEsarUX will also leave cpu-step mode and therefore continue running the program.